Homework and Self-Quizzing

 What additional help is available for homework?

 There is a daily homework club that takes place after school in the library.
 Students can use this time to complete homework in a quiet environment or ask for help from subject specialists.
-In addition, Sparx and Hegarty Maths clubs run each week to support students with the completion of their homework tasks.
+In addition, Sparx Maths, Sparx Reader and Sparx Science clubs run each week to support students with the completion of their homework tasks.

 If you have any questions about homework, please contact your child’s Head of Year.